The Goodness of Mangos for Baby:

 Creamy Mango Puree**

-Add Yogurt (or juice or water) until the proper consistency for your baby is achieved.
+Step 2: Add yogurt (or juice or water) until the proper consistency for your baby is achieved.

 ** If your infant is currently not eating yogurt and/or you do not wish to use any juice, simply peel, deseed and mash the mango the proper consistency for your Infant – with or without water.